aliel0malki/aliel0malki/README.md

 Started a hundred things, finished... none.
 Unless you count hating.

-Been coding for four fuckin’ years.
-At this rate, I should’ve built the next Facebook — typa shi but instead I built character.
+Been coding for 4 fuckin’ years.
+At this point, should’ve built the next Facebook typa shi but instead I built character.
 And like, two broken apps.

 The thing that I like about myself? that is, I learn fast. and quit faster.